A recipe for creating a great workshop

 Something like this was always going to be well attended, but I think the fact it was put on in a central and nice part of the city helps too.

-Finally - The little touches, probably the least important things in terms of getting something out of the day but potentially the most important in terms of remembering the event long after the day is over, here are some of the little things that made the day.
+Finally - The little touches, the least important things in terms of getting something out of the day but potentially the most important in terms of remembering the event long after the day is over, here are some of the little things that made the day.

 • The food was beautiful.